cunnie/cunnie.github.io/content/post/debugging_vsphere_cpi_api.md

 ### This Blog Post Is Not For You

-This blog post is directed towards people who are working with the BOSH vSphere CPI (Cloud Provider Interface), which is probably not you.
+This blog post is directed towards people who are working with the BOSH vSphere CPI (Cloud Provider Interface), which is not you.
 There are more interesting things to read.
 If you want suggestions, try _[Ulysses](https://www.poetryfoundation.org/poems/45392/ulysses)_ by Sir Alfred Lord Tennyson, a poem about an aged hero seeking to recapture his adventures of